Ultherapy Treatment by Dr. Ben Behnam:

 There may be slight redness for up to an hour or so following the treatment, and a small percentage of patients may have slight swelling, tingling or tenderness to touch, but these are mild and temporary in nature.

 How much does it cost?

 Patients can expect to pay between $1000 and $5000, depending upon the areas being treated.
 Ultherapy meets the demand for something between skin creams and surgery.
-A complimentary consultation at our office can give you a quote tailored specifically to you and your needs.
+A consultation at our office can give you a quote tailored specifically to you and your needs.

 Is Ultherapy safe?

 The procedure has been cleared by the FDA and Health Canada after demonstrating safety in clinical studies, and over 100,000 treatments have been performed safely worldwide.
 In addition, ultrasound energy has a proven track record, with use in the field of medicine for more than 50 years.

 The majority of patients only need one treatment; however, some may benefit from more than one treatment depending on how much laxity they have and their body’s own biological response to the ultrasound and the collagen-building process.

 A good candidate for Ultherapy is someone with skin that has some degree of laxity, to the point of looking, and often feeling, less firm.
 A lowered eyebrow line or sagging skin on the eyelids, for instance, is often the first sign of “maturing” skin.
 Loose skin under the neck and under the chin signals a patient might be a candidate.
 Typically, those in their thirties and older who have mild to moderate skin laxity are candidates.